Olumide-dev/Training/README.md

-This is an update from the test branch.
-This is an update from the main branch.
+This is a conflicting change from TEST branch.